 Shelley Robinson

-Currently a law clerk for the Hon.
+Currently an LLM student at NYU School of Law.
+Previously an attorney at the High Court of Justice Department in the Ministry of Justice, Israel, and a law clerk for the Hon.
 Isaac Amit, Associate Justice, Israeli Supreme Court.
 I earned an LL.B in Law and a B.A in Psychology from the Hebrew University of Jerusalem.
 My main fields of interest, which I intend to pursue post-clerkship, are constitutional and public law, behavioral economics and the interaction between law and psychology.

 Gilad Elituv